An Overview Of Encoding Memory: Is It Dangerous?

 Moreover, emotion plays a considerable role in the encoding process.
 This is why most people tend to form stronger memories of events and circumstances that carry significant meaning, for better or worse.
 The emotional factor in memory encoding is also why it is more difficult for human beings to recall matters of little to no importance in their minds.
 In some ways, this ties back to sensory perception.

 To understand memory encoding, it's important to note the various parts of the brain and their subsequent roles in the process.
 First and foremost comes the hippocampus; this element of the brain examines memories during the encoding process and then decides whether or not they should be sorted into short-term or long-term memories.
+It is where episodic memories are formed, stored, and used for later.
 The hippocampus is essential and plays a significant role in the functionality of human memory; if this part of the brain were to be harmed, forming new memories would become an impossibility.
 Clinically, the inability to form new memories is known as anterograde amnesia.

 Types of memory encoding